Borel Edge Colorings for Finite Dimensional Groups: Degree colorings for abelian groups

 Finally, if our original coloring was Borel, our lift will still be Borel, and then our construction can be done in a Borel fashion since we only need to work with finite components.
 Again this uses the argument from Lemma \ref{lem:Z}. \end{proof}

 Statement 1 now follows:

 \begin{proof} Since $\Delta$ has even order, we may by the fundemental theorem of finite abelian groups find an index 2 subgroup $\Delta' \leq \Delta$.
 We now wish to apply Lemma \ref{lem:quotient} with this choice of $\Delta'$.
-We clearly can, though, since we will have $\overline{\Gamma} = \Z/2$, and so $G(\overline{a},\overline{S_0})$ will just consist of two points with $|S_0|$-many edges between them. \end{proof}
+We clearly can, though, since we will have $\overline{\Gamma} = \Z/2$, and so $G(\overline{a},\overline{S_0})$ will just consist of two points with $|S_0|$-many edges between them.
+(Recall we started with the Cayley graph of $(\Delta,S)$.) \end{proof}